kristianseng/kristianseng/README.md

 ### Hi there 👋

 Hello, my name is Kristians Engels and I am a master's student at Riga Technical University majoring in Information Technology.
-Technologies that I'm constantly learning to become a better java software engineer are Java, Spring, Maven, Hibernate, MySQL, Javascript, HTML/CSS/Bootstrap.
+Technologies that I'm focusing on to become a better software engineer are Java, Spring, Maven, Hibernate, MySQL, Javascript, HTML/CSS/Bootstrap.
 Besides programming, I enjoy music and team sports.

-- 💼 Looking for java development job
+- 💼 Looking for junior java development job
 - 🌱 Open to contribute to **Open Source**
+- 🔭 I’m currently learning Docker & Kubernetes
-- ❤️ building fun experiments on type-level
+- ❤️ to create solutions